 Action # Title Description Total Funds Contributing 2.1 Professional Development Our state and local ELA and Math data indicate a need for increased support for our low-income youth.
 In order to better support our low-income youth, PRESD will develop and implement a Professional Development Plan to ensure skill development and content-focused effective first teaching.
 This action will pay for professional development opportunities offered during the school year.
 To develop our professional development plan, we have completed a needs assessment of all staff members; included in this plan will be our paraprofessionals and certificated staff.
-The goal of this is to ensure \$22,000.00 No

-Action # Title Description Total Funds Contributing that our low-income students receive the necessary scaffolds and differentiation needed to access core learning in ELA and Math.
+The goal of this is to ensure that our low-income students receive the necessary scaffolds and differentiation needed to access core learning in ELA and Math.
 We expect that the ELA and Math achievement data for low-income students will increase as the services are designed to meet the needs most associated with low-income students.
-However, because we expect that all students needing additional support in ELA and Math will benefit, this action is provided on an LEA-wide basis.
-We believe that by increasing teacher competency our low-income students will show improved proficiency and growth in ELA and Math.
-2.2 Release Time Use early release time for collaborative teams to examine student data to inform instruction. \$2,500.00 No 2.3 Teacher stipend State and local data indicates that our low-income students, especially those who are also identified as our students with disabilities are underperforming all students.
+However, because we expect all students needing additional support in ELA and Math will benefit, this action is provided on an LEA-wide basis.
+By increasing \$22,000.00 No

+Action # Title Description Total Funds Contributing teacher competency, we believe our low-income students will show improved proficiency and growth in ELA and Math.
+2.2 Release Time Use early release time for collaborative teams to examine student data to inform instruction. \$2,500.00 No 2.3 Teacher stipend State and local ELA and Math data indicate that our low-income students, especially those identified as our students with disabilities, are underperforming all students.
 A local needs assessment identified that additional tutoring and small group support are needed to provide low-income students with differentiation, scaffolds, and additional instructional minutes.
-PRESD will provide after school targeted intervention to students in need of additional instruction time.
+PRESD will provide teachers with stipends to provide after-school targeted intervention to students needing additional instruction time.
+Additional teacher time outside the school also allows for increased student interaction in co-curricular and academic enrichment opportunities.
+It provides additional planning time for teachers to improve the best first instruction.
+Local data shows that afterschool programs can support social, emotional, cognitive, and academic development, reduce risky behaviors, promote physical health, and provide the identified students with a safe and supportive environment.
 We expect that the ELA and Math achievement data for low-income students will increase as the services are designed to meet the needs most associated with low-income students.
-However, because we expect that all students needing additional support in ELA and Math will benefit, this action is provided on an LEA-wide basis.
-This additional time will allow our low-income students with disabilities to reduce gaps in skills and increase performance on state and local assessments. \$24,000.00 Yes 2.4 Intervention Technology State and local data indicates that our low-income students, especially those who are also identified as our SWD's are under performing all students.
+However, because we expect all students needing additional support in ELA and Math will benefit, this action is provided on an LEA-wide basis.
+This additional time will allow our low-income students with disabilities to reduce gaps in skills and increase performance on ELA and Math state and local assessments. \$18,000.00 Yes 2.4 Intervention Technology State and local ELA and Math data indicate that our low-income students, especially those identified as our SWD are underperforming all students.
 A local needs assessment identified that additional supplemental and individualized instructional resources are needed to \$1,646.60 Yes